Akkuun/RaytracingEngine/README.md

 This will:
 - Create the build directory
 - Run CMake and make
-- Copy the OpenCL kernel file
+- Copy the OpenCL kernel / assets / saves files
-- Launch the executable
+- Launch the GUI of the Raytracing-Engine
-- Afficher une interface graphique Qt6 avec un bouton pour lancer le calcul OpenCL et afficher le résultat

-## Project Structure
-- `main.cpp`: Host C++ code, lance l'interface Qt6
-- `mainwindow.cpp`/`mainwindow.h`: Interface graphique Qt6, bouton et affichage du résultat
-- `hello.cl`: OpenCL kernel (simple sum)
-- `CMakeLists.txt`: Build configuration
-- `build.sh`: Build and run script
-- `external/OpenCL-CLHPP`: OpenCL C++ bindings (if using submodule)

 ## Troubleshooting
 - If you get errors about missing `CL/opencl.hpp`, ensure CLHPP is installed and included in your CMake configuration.